"Under Construction" or "Page Not Available" message on your home page

 Our services recognize the index.html page as your homepage.
 If you don't have an index.html file, you may see an error when visiting your File Manager or when you try to browse to your website.
 There are a few things you can do to resolve the issue.

 If you see an "Under Construction," "Page Not Available," page or if you have a warning that you don't have an index.html file, you've not yet replaced the placeholder web page — or home page — we created for you when you signed up for your plan.
 This file is named "index.html," and can be replaced with a page you create using one of our site building tools, such as SiteBuilder, or your own site building software.

 By default, the page you'll see when you visit your web address is "index.html."
 To see your website at your domain, your site must include a file called "index.html."
 Files called "home.html" or "default.html," for example, will not appear by default at your domain.

 If your site doesn't include a file called index.html (either your placeholder "Under Construction" page or a home page you created yourself), your site visitors will encounter an error when they visit your web address.

-If you've already created a home page but are not seeing this page at your web address, you may need to rename your home page file: For example, if you named your home page "home.html," you should change its name to "index.html."
+If you've already created a home page but aren't seeing this page at your web address, you may need to rename your home page file.
+For example, if you named your home page "home.html," you should change its name to "index.html."

-Remember that file names are case sensitive.
-Your home page needs to be named "index.html."
-If it is named "Index.html" or "INDEX.html," for example, it will not be displayed when you visit your web address.
+File names are case sensitive.
+Your home page needs to be named "index.html".
+Other variations, such as "Index.html" or "INDEX.html", will not be shown when you visit your web address.
 Also, be sure your file includes the extension .html.
-If your file name ends with .htm, you may need to resave it as an .html file.
+If your file name ends with .htm, you may need to re-save it as an .html file.